NikoFarrelly/web-graph-ui/README.md

     - first node will be the base URL, i.e thefarrelly.com.
     - subsequent nodes will be added every 500ms, until all nodes have been represented.
 - *end*
-    - all nodes will be represented immediately
+    - all nodes will be represented immediately.

 ## Installation